 University Health Services providers are confidential reporting options.
 They are not required to report any information about an incident to the Title IX Coordinator without a victim's permission.
-However, they will report incidents without any identifiable information to Oklahoma State University Center for Health Sciences Department of Public Safety for the purpose of the Clery Act.
+However, they will report incidents without any identifiable information to the OSU-CHS Department of Public Safety for the purpose of the Clery Act.

 While these professional counselors, non-professional counselors (those who act under the supervision of a licensed counselor), advocate, and health providers may maintain a victim's confidentiality, they may have reporting or other obligations under state law, such as mandatory reporting to law enforcement in the case of minors, imminent harm to self or others, or requirement to testify if subpoenaed in a criminal case.

-If Oklahoma State University Center for Health Sciences determines that the alleged individual(s) pose a serious and immediate threat to the campus, Oklahoma State University Center for Health Sciences may issue a timely warning to the community.
+If OSU-CHS determines that the alleged individual(s) pose a serious and immediate threat to the campus, OSU-CHS may issue a timely warning to the community.
 Any such warning will not include any information that identifies the victim.